elastic/crawler/docs/features/LOGGING.md

 Check out [Filebeat's quickstart guide](https://www.elastic.co/guide/en/beats/filebeat/current/index.html) to learn more about how to get it installed and running.

 ## Event Logs

-### What are event logs?
+### What are Event logs?
 Event logs are detailed logs that contain information regarding pertinent 'events' Crawler undertakes during normal operation.

-These events include, but are not limited to:
+These events include:

+- Overall crawl start/end
-- When a Crawl starts
+- Crawl stage start/end
+- A crawl being seeded with URLs
+- A URL is enqueued in the in-memory queue
-- When a URL is discovered
+- A URL is discovered
+- A URL is fetched
+- A URL is crawled
-- When a URL is extracted
+- A URL is extracted
+- A URL is re-processed
-- When a Crawl ends
+- Report of a crawl's status

-On a practical level, Event logs are log messages.
-What differentiates them from typical log messages, however, is that they are not related to _system_ level logs.
-In other words, Event logs are not tied to the typical DEBUG, INFO, WARN, ERROR and FATAL levels, and oftentimes are not generated from the same places those logs get generated from.
+On a practical level, event logs are log messages.
+What differentiates them from typical log messages, however, is that they do not report _system_ level logs.
+In other words, event logs are not tied to the typical DEBUG, INFO, WARN, ERROR and FATAL levels, and oftentimes are not generated from the same places those logs are generated from.

 Event logs are in Elastic Common Schema (ECS) format.
-This makes filtering by specific log fields inside of Elastic easy, especially when used in conjunction with Filebeat.
+This makes filtering by specific log fields inside of Elasticsearch easy, especially when used in conjunction with Filebeat.
+You can find out more about Elastic Common Schema [here](https://www.elastic.co/docs/reference/ecs).

 ### What do they contain?
 The following is a typical event log that Open Crawler might generate: